Commemoration of Tadeusz Kościuszko: United States

 There are Kosciuszko Streets in Brooklyn, New York; Buffalo, New York; Rochester, New York; Toledo, Ohio, Manchester, New Hampshire; Nanticoke, Pennsylvania; South Bend, Indiana; Woburn, Massachusetts; and Bay City, Michigan.
-Kosciuszko Way can be found in Pittsburgh, Pennsylvania; Kosciusko Avenue in Cleveland, Ohio; and General Thaddeus Kosciusko Way in downtown Los Angeles, California.
+Kosciuszko Way can be found in Pittsburgh; Kosciusko Avenue in Cleveland; and General Thaddeus Kosciusko Way in downtown Los Angeles.
 There are two highways named in his honor: the Thaddeus Kosciuszko Memorial as part of Route 9 in New Britain, Connecticut and General Thaddeus Kosciusko Memorial Highway as part of State Route 257.

 There are Thaddeus Kosciuszko Parks in Dublin, Ohio and Stamford, Connecticut.
 The Logan Square neighborhood of Chicago has a Kosciuszko Park, as does East Chicago, Indiana.